travelping/ergw/METRICS.md

 The `pt` metrics are a histogram of the total processing time for the last incoming message of that type.

+All timing values in the histograms are in microseconds (µs).

 Counters for the following GTPv1-C Messages types exist:

  * create\_mbms\_context\_request